 The most common type of Karaage is known as Tatsuta-age, which is usually defined by the chicken first being marinated in soy sauce and then coated with potato starch.
 The name is in reference to the reddish brown color imparted by the soy sauce, which was thought to resemble the color of the Tatsuta River in autumn when the surrounding Japanese maple trees turn the river a similar hue.
 After being marinated in soy sauce, ginger and garlic, the 2-bite nuggets of chicken are dredged in katakuriko (potato starch) and deep fried until crisp.
 The katakuriko creates a golden shell around the karaage with a lasting crispness which makes it perfect for packing in a bento lunch.
 Karaage also makes for a great summer picnic with some onigiri (rice balls).

-- 1 1/4 pound chicken thighs (boneless, cut into about 1-inch pieces)
+1 1/4 pounds boneless chicken thighs, cut into about 1-inch pieces

-- 1 cup Katakuriko (or corn starch; more or less as needed for coating)
+1 cup katakuriko, or cornstarch, or as needed for coating

-- 1/2 cup vegetable oil (more or less as needed for deep-frying)
+1/2 cup vegetable oil, or amount needed for deep-frying

-- Marinate chicken in the sauce for 30-60 minutes.
+Marinate chicken in the sauce for 30 to 60 minutes.

-- Take out chicken from the sauce and dry lightly with paper towels.
+Take out the chicken from the sauce and dry lightly with paper towels.

-- Preheat oil to about 330 degrees F in a deep pan.
+Preheat oil to about 330 F in a deep pan.